-If, in your professional judgement as an agent, the best interests of insurance applicants can be served only by submitting an application to another insurer in certain instances, you may do ${\bf so}$.
+If, in your professional judgement as an agent, the best interests of insurance applicants can be served only by submitting an application to another insurer in certain instances, you may do so.
 The instances thereof, however, cannot be excessive.

-It is not necessary for you to secure prior approval from New York Life for vacations and you are not required by the Company to
+It is not necessary for you to secure prior approval from New York Life for vacations and you are not required by the Company to work during stated days and hours."

-- 12. The aforestat'edproduction quota of \$50,000.00 was easily attainable by any competent agent. - 13.
+- 12. The aforestated production quota of \$50,000.00 was easily attainable by any competent agent. - 13.
 A NYLIC "Agent Communication", dated December 29, 1981, from the Executive Vice President to "all agents", stated, in pertinent part, that: